abhisheksharma1310/16x2_LCD_Arduino_Shield/README.md

 # 16x2_LCD_Arduino_Shield
-This is an Arduino shield that fits on the top of Arduino, It contains a 16x2 LCD Display which is used to display Sensor data or desired message on the 16x2 LCD Display and NRF24 wireless Transmitter.
+This is an Arduino shield that fits on the top of Arduino, It contains a 16x2 LCD Display which is used to display Sensor data or desired message on the 16x2 LCD Display and NRF24 Wireless Transmitter.

 Top view
 <img src="https://github.com/princeabhishek/16x2_LCD_Arduino_Shield/blob/main/16x2_LCD_Arduino_Shield_PCB_top.png?raw=true">